Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-ssl/README.md

 This folder contains all the resources needed to launch the [_Quick Start_](../../README.md#quick-start) app configured to establish a secure connection with the Kafka broker.

-In particular, the [docker-compose.yml](docker-compose.yml) has been revised to enable support for SSL:
+The [docker-compose.yml](docker-compose.yml) has been revised to enable support for SSL:

 - _broker_
   - SSL enabled on port 29094.